-ISO-NE Implementation of Order 1000 Exemptions for Immediate Need Reliability Projects (20-1422); Underlying FERC Proceeding: ER19-90183 Petitioner: LS Power
+ISO-NE Implementation of Order 1000 Exemptions for Immediate Need Reliability Projects (20-1422) Underlying FERC Proceeding: EL19-90169 Petitioner: LS Power

 On October 16, 2020, LSP Transmission Holdings II, LLC ("LS Power") petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing ISO-NE's implementation of the Order 1000 exemptions for immediate need reliability projects.
-Appearances are due November 19, 2020.
-Parties must file docketing statements and statement of issues to be raised also by November 19.
+Since the last Report, appearances were filed by the FERC, Avangrid and MMWEC, are due November 19, 2020.
+LS Power filed a docketing statement and statement of issues to be raised on November 19.
 Dispositive motions, if any, and a Certified Index to the Record must be filed by December 4, 2020.